-We are inspired by the Reggio Emilia approach to children's learning and we understand through this approach, that children use many different ways to express their thoughts and creativity.
-The Educators at Julia Creek Early Learning Centre recognize the environment as the third teacher and therefore create beautiful and thoughtful play spaces.
+We are inspired by Reggio Emilia, Nature Play and a range of contemporary approaches to children's learning.
+We understand through this approach, that children use many different ways to express their thoughts and creativity.
+The Educators at Julia Creek Early Learning Centre recognize the environment as the third teacher; and therefore create beautiful and thoughtful play spaces.
 We understand it is our role as Educators to observe and listen to children, find out their interests and provide them with opportunities to explore these interests further.

 Our Educators believe children learn best through hands on play, in an inquiry- based model of learning.
-We therefore provide a stimulating learning environment, one that promotes happiness and a desire to learn.
+We therefore provide a stimulating learning environment; one that promotes happiness and a desire to learn.

-We believe children are independent and are autonomous in their decision-making.
+We believe children are independent and autonomous in their decision-making.
 We believe they are expressive communicators and collaborative learners.
 We believe children are creative, capable and inquisitive, and have therefore created an open-ended learning environment that builds on these personal qualities.